 As you begin to narrow down your choices in garage floors, it's important to make an educated decision on what is best for your home.
 Let's take a look and see which is better — polyurea floor coating or polyaspartic.

-Before & After: Polyurea and polyaspartic floor coatings are similar subtypes of polyurethane, but not all coatings are created equal.
+Before and After: Polyurea and polyaspartic floor coatings are similar subtypes of polyurethane, but not all coatings are created equal.
 Polyurea dries quickly and is more susceptible to UV damage and install errors.

 Polyurea is a similar material to epoxy and polyaspartic.
 It is a combination of synthetic resin and isocyanate-reactive materials.
 Polyurea is considered a subtype of polyurethane and creates a durable seal to coat garage floors.
 It's a flexible, synthetic material and some types of polyurea are UV resistant which prevents them from yellowing over time.